Tep1g/intro-to-db/src/hw-8/Assignment_8_Luis_Maria.md

 ## Graphing

-I've also created a separate desktop Python script for retrieving the decaying exponential equation coefficients (from the PSQL DB) and plotting it using `numpy`.
+I've also started working on a separate desktop Python script for retrieving the decaying exponential equation coefficients (from the PSQL DB) and plotting them using `numpy`.

 #### Desktop Graphing Script
 ```py